 Most treatments involve movement therapy and plain old waiting for the “frozen” joint to “thaw.”
 This is of course just a metaphor; the joint is not cold, it’s just stuck.

-I’ll talk about the treatment for frozen shoulder by using the story of one of my clients, “Jane.”
+I’ll talk about the treatment for frozen shoulder by telling the story of one of my clients, “Tess.”

-Jane is a 53 year old teacher who accidentally fell out of bed one night.
+Tess is a 53-year-old teacher who accidentally fell out of bed one night.
 Moving her arm gave her sever pain.
-MRI and ultrasound imaging revealed a 2/3 thickness tear in her supraspinatus tendon (see below).
+MRI and ultrasound imaging revealed a 2/3 thickness tear in her supraspinatus tendon.

 The supraspinatus muscle is the most commonly injured muscle in the rotator cuff — about 80% of cases.1